By-Laws of The Staten Island Interfaith & Community Long Term Recovery Organization

 (i) Direct the President and Treasurer of the Corporation to present at the Annual Meeting of the Board a financial report, verified by the President and Treasurer or a majority of the Directors, or certified by an independent public accountant or certified public accountant or a firm of such accountants selected by the Board.
 This report shall be filed with the records of the Corporation and a copy or abstract thereof entered in the minutes of the proceedings of the Annual Meeting of the Board.

-(ii) Select all officers for the Corporation and approve the members of any standing committee appointed by the President.
+(ii) Select all officers for the Corporation and approve the Members of any standing committee appointed by the President.

 Section 3.
 Election and Term of Office.
 The initial Directors shall be the persons named in the Certificate of Incorporation and shall serve until the first Annual Meeting of the Members.
 The Directors shall be elected by a plurality of the votes cast by the Members at the Annual Meeting of the Members or by Membership action without a meeting pursuant to the rules for action by Members as stated in these Bylaws.
-The Directors shall hold office for 3 year terms; provided, however, that any Director elected to fill an unexpired term (whether resulting from the death, resignation or removal or created by an increase in the number of Directors) shall hold office until the next Annual Meeting of the Members at which the election of Directors is in the regular order of business and until his successor is elected or appointed and qualified.
+The Directors shall hold office for three (3) year terms; provided, however, that any Director elected to fill an unexpired term (whether resulting from the death, resignation or removal of a Director or created by an increase in the number of Directors) shall hold office until the next Annual Meeting of the Members at which the election of Directors is in the regular order of business and until his successor is elected or appointed and qualified.
 Directors may be elected to any number of consecutive terms.

 Section 8.
 Vacancies and Newly Created Directorships.
 Any newly created Directorships and any vacancies on the Board arising at any time and from any cause may be filled at a meeting of the Members by a plurality of the votes cast at a meeting of the Members.
-The Directors so elected shall serve until the next Annual Meeting of the Members at which the election of Directors is the regular order of business and his or her successor is elected or appointed or qualified.
+Each Director so elected shall serve until the next Annual Meeting of the Members at which the election of Directors is the regular order of business and his or her successor is elected or appointed or qualified.
 A vacancy in the Board shall be deemed to exist on the occurrence of any of the following:

 (a) the death, resignation or removal of any Director;